John Kennedy (Australian politician): Personal life

-Kennedy was born in Sydney in 1947, attended Loreto Kirribilli in 1953–55 and St Aloysius College in 1956–65 and moved to Melbourne in 1976.

-Kennedy lives in the eastern suburb of Hawthorn with his wife Bronwyn Lane, and has two children and one grandchild.

 At the time of his 2018 election victory, Kennedy resided in a retirement village and did not have a smartphone.
 Kennedy commutes on public transport, as he has never obtained his drivers’ licence.

 In December 2021, Kennedy suffered a heart attack while walking with his wife on a Sydney holiday.
-After being assisted by a doctor and off-duty police officer who happened to be walking past at the time, Kennedy spent six days in hospital.
-He returned to work on January 24.
+After being assisted by a doctor and off-duty police officer who happened to be walking past at the time, Kennedy spent six days in hospital but returned to work on 24 January.

-At the 2022 Victorian state election, Kennedy recontested Hawthorn but eventually lost to predecessor John Pesutto who faced a strong challenge from independent Melissa Lowe and received 21.6 per cent of the primary vote.
+At the 2022 Victorian state election, Kennedy recontested Hawthorn but eventually lost to predecessor John Pesutto who faced a strong challenge and received just 21.6 per cent of the primary vote.